AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 ### Environment settings

-Click **[!UICONTROL Environments]** and select a specific environment to view and manage variables, domains, and other settings.
+Click **[!UICONTROL Environments]** and select a specific environment from the list to view and manage variables, domains, and other settings.
 You can set the following configuration options for each environment:

 | Option    | Description                                            |
 | --------- | ------------------------------------------------------ |